 Who should come along?

-Your husband or partner is very welcome to join you during the ultrasound scan.
-Another friend or your parents (or in-laws) are also welcome.
-Keep in mind, though, that too many people can make it difficult for you and your husband to focus if something specific needs to be explained.
-To bring small children along is usually boring for the child and distracting for yourself.
+Your husband or partner is under normal circumstances very welcome to join you during the ultrasound scan.
+Usually, we would welcome another friend or your parents (or in-laws) to join you.
+During the start of the COVID-19 epidemic we have asked ask you to limit the accompanying persons to one.
+Many thanks to everyone who complied with this, and apologies to the grannies that had to see the pictures at second hand!
+(At other times, also keep in mind that too many people can make it difficult for you and your husband to focus if something specific needs to be explained.
+To bring small children along is usually boring for the child and distracting for yourself.)
+During the time of lockdown, and to minimize exposure in the hospital, ONLY ONE ACCOMPANYING PERSON, AND NO CHILDREN, IS ALLOWED.
+Please remember that these arrangements might change without notice, and check your SMS on the day before the appointment.

 Should I have a full bladder?